nickeblewis/www-nicklewis-blog-astro/src/pages/posts/moog-mavis-in-vcv.md

 top: false
 draft: true
 ---
-Moog are a phenomenal synth maker and
+Moog are a phenomenal synth maker and stuff